hratx-blue-ocean/pogchamp/README.md

-# Expwnent #
+# exPWNent #

-## About Exponent
+## About exPWNent
-MyGamestocks is Web Application for video game collectors, enthusiasts or anyone who wants to track their video game collection.
-With MyGamestock, users can add to their collections, track the value of their collections, and see how the value of their collection stacks up to other users.
+exPWNent is a web application for tournament organizers and players to meet and engage in epic battle with the game of their choice.
 Click <a href="https://expwnent.com/">HERE</a> to start your collection!

 This application was built with pride by a team of eight full stack software engineers from the Hack Reactor Austin campus, 51st Cohort (HRATX51).